FracKenA/ansible-collection-mac/roles/dock/README.md

 ## Author Information

-This role was created in 2021 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This collection was modified by [Ken Dobbins](https://github.com/FracKenA) as a fork of the repo [Ansible Collection Mac](https://github.com/geerlingguy/ansible-collection-mac) created by [Jeff Geerling](https://www.jeffgeerling.com), author of [Ansible for DevOps](https://www.ansiblefordevops.com).

 The contents of this role were originally created by [@dspolleke](https://github.com/dspolleke) as part of the [`mac-dev-playbook`](https://github.com/geerlingguy/mac-dev-playbook).